 Accommodation is in cottages and suites which incorporate traditional architectural features such as thick stone walls, wooden doors and large fireplaces, with modern touches like air conditioning, state of the art bathrooms and kitchens, cable TV and free Wi-Fi.
 All rooms are exquisitely styled.
 Guest at the fynbos suites have the use of an exclusive pool.

 You are served a delicious breakfast each morning with fresh fruits and products made on the farm including yoghurt, bread and honey, supplemented by cooked eggs and bacon if you wish.
-Dinner is served in a former kraal, now the restaurant, four evenings a week, and in the bakery on other nights, and is complimented, of course, by wine from the farm's vineyards.
+Dinner is served in a former kraal, now the restaurant, on certain evenings a week, and in the bakery on other nights, and is complimented, of course, by wine from the farm's vineyards.

 Open: Babylonstoren is open all year.